spring-projects/spring-data-examples/jpa/jpa21/README.md

 ## Support for declarative Fetch Graphs customization

 You can customize the loading of entity associations via EntityGraphs.
-JPA 2.1 provides the `NamedEntityGraph` annotation that allows you define fetching behavior in a flexible way.
+JPA 2.1 provides the `NamedEntityGraph` annotation that allows you to define fetching behavior in a flexible way.

 In Spring Data JPA we support to specify which fetch-graph to use for a repository query method via the `EntityGraph` annotation.